alkmini/MyRayTracer/README.md

 Diffuse Material.<br />
 Mirrored Light Reflection.<br />
 <br />
+A Makefile would spare the trouble of installing the different libraries.
+This is a plan for the recent future.
 <br />
 An example of my learning achievements:
 ![alt text here](images/ray-tracing-in-one-weekend-example-scenes.jpg)